 Does a short marriage get short shrift in the divorce courts?

-Hannah Rose, a solicitor in the Family Team, considers a recent Court of Appeal decision which addresses whether a short childless marriage evades the equal sharing principle on divorce.
+Hannah Sims, a solicitor in the Family Team, considers a recent Court of Appeal decision which addresses whether a short childless marriage evades the equal sharing principle on divorce.

 It is firmly established that the starting point for the division of the matrimonial assets of a divorcing couple should be to share them equally where resources are sufficient to meet the parties’ needs.
 Whatever the division of labour chosen by the husband and wife, the overriding objective of fairness requires that this should not prejudice or advantage either party when dividing the assets built up during the marriage.

 The principle has been applied strictly and there has been a firm and widely applied rule of thumb in cases that, where needs are met, matrimonial assets would be spilt equally unless there is a good reason which dictates otherwise.

 In the recent case of Sharp v Sharp, however, the Court of Appeal was asked to consider a relaxation of the equal sharing principle.
 The childless marriage lasted six years and the couple both worked and maintained separate finances.
 The wife had been paid very substantial bonuses totalling approximately £10.5 million in the central 5 years of their relationship together whilst the husband’s were comparatively trivial.

 At first instance the court considered that the assets built up during the marriage, regardless of the very different proportions in which the parties contributed to them, should be subject to the equal sharing principle.
 It accordingly awarded the husband £2.725 million of the total assets of £5.45 million.